SamOBrienOlinger/SamOBrienOlinger/README.md

 __________________________________________________________________________________________________________________________________________

-For a bit more of an insight into my background, below are some examples of publications I was either the author or a co-author:
+For a bit more of an insight into my professional background, below are some examples of publications I was either the author or a co-author:

 - [*Routledge International Handbook of Police Ethnography*](https://www.routledge.com/Routledge-International-Handbook-of-Police-Ethnography/Fleming-Charman/p/book/9780367539399?utm_medium=email&utm_source=EmailStudio%25%25__AdditionalEmailAttribute4%25%25&utm_campaign=B190608179_4539656%25%25__AdditionalEmailAttribute1%25%25) (Chapter 34)
 - [*Police, Race and Culture in the ‘New Ireland’*](https://link.springer.com/book/10.1057/9781137490452)